stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

-title: Building Model and Search Interfaces around Scaffolding
+title: Building model and search interfaces around scaffolding
-summary: A Model-driven approach to defining your application UI.
+summary: A model-driven approach to defining your application UI.

 # Scaffolding

 The ORM already has a lot of information about the data represented by a `DataObject` through its `$db` property, so SilverStripe will use that information to provide scaffold some interfaces.
 This is done though [api:FormScaffolder] to provide reasonable defaults based on the property type (e.g. a checkbox field for booleans).
-You can then further customize those fields as required.
+You can then further customise those fields as required.

-## Form Fields
+## Form fields

 An example is `DataObject`, SilverStripe will automatically create your CMS interface so you can modify what you need.